ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-04-aws-id-federation.md

 ## SAML 2.0 Federation
 Use Case: Access to console, CLI, API using temp credentials *from* AD or other SAML 2.0 IdP

-Background: AD and it's hosted version [AWS Directory Service](https://aws.amazon.com/directoryservice/), LDAP and SAML can be integrated into IAM; generally you map groups in the ID provider to IAM roles
+Background: AD, and it's hosted cousin [AWS Directory Service](https://aws.amazon.com/directoryservice/), LDAP and SAML can be integrated into IAM; generally you map groups in the ID provider to IAM roles

-Flow: Auth with trusted IdP (could also be Active Directory Federation Service - ADFS) which returns SAML token; from here:
+Flow: Auth with trusted IdP (could also be Active Directory Federation Service - ADFS) which returns SAML token and then:
 0. the user can sign on to the console using the token and the AWS sign-in endpoint for SAML at _signin.aws.amazon.com/saml_ where the endpoint calls `AssumeRoleWithSAML`
 0. the app can call the STS service and call `AssumeRoleWithSAML` and use the returned credentials to access the resource